githubapnic/labs/routing/academy/00 Lab overview.md

 ##**About this Lab**

 > This Lab has been designed for you to configure BGP on Cisco Routers (with a number of Linux/Lubuntu hosts) and to advance your knowledge of BGP routing.
+> Access the virtual lab here [https://academy.apnic.net/virtual-labs?labId=69078](https://academy.apnic.net/virtual-labs?labId=69078)

 ## **Introduction **